elshawy/JAEHWI/content/_index.md

           description: |2
                         - Geophysical Exploration (HVSR, Surface Wave Inversion)
                         - Data Analysis
-                        - Development of a fundamental frequency map of the the southeastern part of the Korean Peninsula (Kriging)
+                        - Development of a fundamental frequency map of the southeastern part of the Korean Peninsula (Kriging)

         - title: Experimental Results and Analysis of Active Test in the Testbed Area for High-Resolution Seismic Observation Network Expansion
           company: 'R&D Management Agency : Korea Meteorological Institute, Student Researcher'